 Alpine Skiing, Morzine France

-What is Alpine Touring?
+What is Ski Touring?

 If you’re ready to skip the ski lift and experience backcountry skiing, you’ll need some extra gear and a good guide.

-What are alpine touring bindings?
+What are ski touring bindings?

 Is alpine skiing or alpine touring dangerous?

 There are dangers involved in any type of skiing.
 Ski touring, however, is especially hazardous to the uninitiated, as it exposes you to almost every potential hazard of traditional skiing, plus a few extra for good measure!

 The common concern, for good reason, is avalanche risk.
 But there are also dangers from improperly used equipment, navigational errors leading you to dead-end terrain or cliff lines, white-outs in areas where you aren’t familiar with the safest escape route, gear malfunctions leaving you stranded and far from home… All sorts of reasons to make sure your first forays into ski touring in the back-country are with a qualified, trained, insured, guide.

 I am happy to answer any questions you may have about skiing in Morzine, the Portes du Soleil, and around the Haute Savoie.
 If you’d also like to know more about pricing and packages or more information about everything from beginner classes to Heliskiing, feel free to contact me directly by phone or WhatsApp at: